RetroPie/RetroPie-Docs/docs/3do.md

 ## Emulator: [lr-4do](https://github.com/libretro/4do-libretro)

 Note that this is experimental- even with an overclocked RPi2 it was incredibly laggy and slow.
 Definitely won't be coming out of experimental any time soon.
-It can be installed from the experimental menu of the [RetroPie Setup Script](Updating RetroPie).
+It can be installed from the experimental menu of the [RetroPie-Setup Script](Updating-RetroPie#using-the-retropie-setup-script).

 With RPi3 (stock and overclocked) no real difference in performance compared to the RPi2.
 Bust-A-Move took around 1 minute to load on stock speed and 39 seconds overclocked.
 Both had choppy sound and controller lag.
 As of 8/6/2016.